 Hence, the tradition, with its structure, influences and shapes the body of the dancers and the way they train and move.

 The dance tradition, the heritage, is visible in the body of the dancer.
 At the same time, the embodied dancer and any previous training s/he had, together with their cultural background and personality, creates unique individual performances.

 These can, in turn, generate new traditions and conventions.
 In addition to Giddens’, Bourdieu’s and Merleau-Ponty’s post-dualist theories, the framework I adopted is based on dance studies, particularly Adshead’s (1988) dance analysis principles, ethnochoreology and Cynthia Cohen Bull’s (aka Novack) approach to the study of ‘movement as culture’ (Novack, 1988).

 1 – Egypt was one of the first signatories of the 2003 ICH Convention (UNESCO, no date e).
 Presently, two Egyptian traditions are in the Representative List of the ICH of Humanity (UNESCO, 2017a): Tahteeb (a stick game) and the Al-Sirah Al-Hilaliyyah epic.
 UNESCO (no date f) provides weblinks to organizations that promote Egypt’s heritage.
-From these links, it emerges that in Egypt there is a fair amount of interest in protecting folkloric music and dance of Egypt, oral traditions and festivals.
-However, I could not find any mention of raqs sharqi.
+From these links, it emerges that in Egypt there is a fair amount of interest in protecting the folkloric music and dance of Egypt, oral traditions, and festivals.
+However, I could not find any mention of Raqs sharqi.

 2 – McDowell (2010, p.
 182) defines folklorization as ‘to remove traditional expressive culture from an original point of production and relocate it in a distanced setting of consumption’.